alexis-moins/pm/README.md

   pm --version | -v

 PROJECT Commands:
-  new     Create a new empty project clone   Clone a remote git repository open    Open a project in a tmux session
+  new      Create a new empty project clone    Clone a remote git repository open     Open a project in a tmux session filter   Filter projects by name list     List projects

+SCRIPT Commands:
+  dir      Show projects' root directory link     Create a link to this script update   Update to the latest version

 Commands:
-  link    Create a symbolic link to the pm script dir     Show projects' root directory space   Create, delete or list spaces
+  space    Create, delete or list spaces tmux     Commands for tmux integration

 Options:
   --help, -h